Will Tesla Disrupt Long Haul Trucking?

 The likelihood that Tesla will introduce a compelling heavy truck and start the ball rolling toward widespread use of electric heavy line-haul trucks is one more indicator we are looking at rapidly ramping battery demand.
 If Tesla initiates disruption of heavy trucks, that is one more huge increment for the battery and battery materials supply chain that is already ramping to support a switch to electric cars and mass deployment of grid storage systems.

 I believe there are some interesting opportunities for investors in the battery supply chain.
-Resource companies in nickel, cobalt and of course lithium are potential winners.
+Resource companies in nickel, cobalt, and of course lithium are potential winners.
 So are some of the specialty companies making things like cell separators and electrolytes.
 Cell makers are also on the list of companies investors will be looking at.
 Other analysts will undoubtedly cover the major players and are likely to offer better and deeper understanding of company financials and competitive positions of these companies.
 But there are also some small players with unusual approaches or technologies that while much riskier offer potentially enormous investor returns.

 As the battery and battery materials supply chain stretches with explosively ramping demand, bottlenecks are bound to develop.
 If investors can find a small company with the solution to a potential battery supply chain bottleneck such a company may be worth a flyer.
 But let's be perfectly clear, such companies will be very risky investments, and one's chance of losing every dollar invested is probably greater than one's chance of having a 10 bagger or 50 bagger with such a stock.
 I have recently been looking for these kinds of small companies with potentially silver-bullet solutions and have made small investments in a couple of them.
 I am going to describe these companies and the rationale that led me to take a flyer on each.
 I don't think I have necessarily found the "best" companies in the arena, and I'm still looking.
 Perhaps readers will identify additional candidates in the comments.